AgoraIO/agora_doc_source/en-US/markdown/agora-chat/implement-the-group-workflow.md

 * Send messages to the group - this works in the same way as chat messages
 * Manage user roles - add administrators to a group and change the group owner.
 * Listen to and handle group events - override the Agora Chat group event model to enable your users to easily interact with the group.

+Most calls in Agora Chat SDK retrieve or update data about your Agora Chat network from the cloud.
+In order that your Android App runs correctly, either use the *async* methods or run Agora Chat SDK calls in a separate thread.

 This section explains the different group functionality and shows you how to implement this functionality with basic code examples.